Seth-Miller/cloud-terraform-modules/README.md

     ```

 ### Tests
 Each module includes a test, which can be found in the [tests](terraform/tests) directory.
-Jenkins pipelines for each test can be found in the [jenkins](jenkins) directory.
+Jenkins pipelines for tests can be found in the [jenkins](jenkins) directory.